marcel-valdez/IRubyRunner/README.md

 IRubyRunner
 ----------
-This is a simple application that runs an iron ruby compatible script.
+This is a simple command-line application that runs an iron ruby compatible script.

 Usage
 -----